zgmphoo/pgdancer/readme-en.md

 Pgdancer has 31 colors built in, and more than 31 Dataframe.index will report errors
 PS: Subsequent versions will solve the color problem

-# Future Version
+# future Version
-1.Add a dynamic style with pictures
+1. Add a dynamic style with pictures
-2.Add Background Music in settings
+2. Add Background Music in settings
-3.Componentization
+3. Componentization
-4.More beautiful
+4. More beautiful